 In section 21.1.42 of the Church Handbook states: "Members who have made covenants in the temple should be guided by the Holy Spirit to answer for themselves personal questions about wearing the garment."

 There is no statement in the handbook saying your bra needs to be white or garments must be worn next to your skin.
-I talked to a couple women who work at the temple as matrons and spoke to my great grandpa who used to be the Portland Temple President tell me the handbook policy 30 years ago used to say garments should be only worn next to your skin, but that has been taken out and no longer says that.
+I talked to a couple of women who work at the temple as matrons and spoke to my great grandpa, who used to be the Portland Temple President, they told me the handbook policy 30 years ago used to say garments should be only worn next to your skin, but that has been taken out and no longer says that.

 Alas, this change wasn't communicated very well to it's members.
 The only way you would know about the change if you worked in the temple, had recently got endowed, or heard about it from others.
 But because things are sacred in the temple, I feel like there's a disconnect between members being helpful and informative and trying to keep things "sacred."